fraanz/fraanz.github.io/README.md

 ### Status bar
 Ya, you got a menu, you can open and manage multiple windows, but... something still missing?
 Yes, you can't have an overview of the system without having to open a terminal.
 To solve this issue, and if you have enough space on the screen, you can add to startup entries of your wm a desktop bar.
 Like everything in linux there are many alternatives for every software; i3 has its own i3bar, I also heard of i3blocks, polybar and my friend's (Allah ak)[vbar](https://github.com/vbextreme/vbar).
+TODO to get a real overview of the system some other daemons are needed; for example disk are monitored by smartd, tty messages are lost under an X session, and so on.
+I think linux on his own will prevent any hardware damage by shutting down itself, but having a notification before this happen may be useful.

 To be continued... you feel something is missing or wrong?
 Try to make a PR, I'll take a look.